WHERE'S THE BEEF GONNA GO?

 I suspect it's going to China.
 Just like in every other area, they are hungry for resources, and that includes food.
 Canada and the United States are becoming China's capitalist-communist pens.

-Looking at China as our "friend" and at each other as "enemies" is contrary to our survival.
+Looking at China as our "friend" and at each other, ie Canada and USA, as "enemies" is contrary to our survival.

 Canada seen shipping beef to China in near future